Skip to main content

 • Any memory can be marked protected: kernle forget protect episode <id>

-• Protected memories never decay
+• Protected memories never decay in strength

 Forgetting Cycle